 Next, send out freebies that were just created.
 Send these to the subscribers that are already on your list.
 This prevents them from having to fill out another from your website to get the latest freebies.

-Just make sure that you’re being authentic and make connections with your readers.
+Just make sure that you're authentic and make connections with your readers.

-The key to successful email marketing is consistency.
+The key to successful email marketing and growing your email list is consistency.
 Make sure you find a schedule that works for you and stick to it.